endojs/endo/packages/marshal/README.md

 `marshal` makes a distinction between objects that are pass-by-presence, and those which are pass-by-copy.

-To qualify as pass-by-presence, all enumerable properties of an object (and of all objects in its inheritance hierarchy) must be methods, not data.
+To qualify as pass-by-presence, all properties of an object (and of all objects in its inheritance hierarchy) must be methods, not data.
 Pass-by-presence objects are usually treated as having identity (assuming the `convertValToSlot` and `convertSlotToVal` callbacks behave well), so passing the same object through multiple calls will result in multiple references to the same output object.

-To qualify as pass-by-copy, the enumerable string-named properties of the object must data, not methods: they can be Arrays, strings, numbers, and other pass-by-copy objects, but not functions.
-In addition, the object must either inherit from `Object.prototype` or `null`.
-Pass-by-copy objects do not generally have identity: the unserializer is not obligated to produce the same output object for multiple appearances of the input object.
+To qualify as pass-by-copy, all properties of an object must be string-named and enumerable and not accessors and not methods: their values can be primitives such as bigints, booleans, `null`, numbers, and strings, and they can be arrays and pass-by-copy objects, but they cannot be functions.
+In addition, the object must inherit directly from `Object.prototype`.
+Pass-by-copy objects are not treated as having identity: `fromCapData` does not produce the same output object for multiple appearances of the same pass-by-copy serialization.

 Mixed objects having both methods and data properties are rejected.

-Empty objects (which qualify as both types) are treated as pass-by-presence, so they can be used as marker objects which can be compared for identity.
-These are especially useful as keys WeakMaps for the "rights amplification" pattern.
+Empty objects (which vacuously satisfy requirements for both pass-by-presence and pass-by-copy) are treated as pass-by-copy, although it is also possible to use `Far` (from `@endo/far`) for creating empty marker objects which _can_ be compared for identity and are especially useful as WeakMap keys in the "rights amplification" pattern.

 ## `convertValToSlot` / `convertSlotToVal`